recordingpreservation/nrpf-website/_posts/2024-04-16-national-recording-registry-class-of-2024.md

 representing a small portion of the national library’s vast recorded sound collection of nearly 4 million items.

+## Donate

+The new inductees on the National Recording Registry remind us how important it is to extend preservation support for significant, at-risk audio recordings to many more collections that need support.
+A donation to the National Recording Preservation Foundation supports the work of non-profit audio archives, libraries, and other cultural organizations, to secure the longterm availability of at-risk audio heritage.
+Donations can be made directly at [https://secure.givelively.org/donate/national-recording-preservation-foundation/national-recording-registry-2024](https://secure.givelively.org/donate/national-recording-preservation-foundation/national-recording-registry-2024).

+> Since 2012, the NRPF has awarded over a quarter of a million in grants
+> to support unique, at-risk audio collections held by non-profit
+> audio archives, libraries, and other cultural heritage organizations.
+> Read more about our grants at [our grants page]({% link _programs/nrpf-grants.md %}).

 ## Listen

 Listen to many of the recordings on your favorite streaming service.